 In Pembrokeshire, for learners with more complex needs, a specialist placement in either the special school, a Learning Resource Centre (LRC), or the Pembrokeshire Learning Centre, provides wraparound care and educational support to the ensure the children achieve their full potential.

 Portfield School is a special school for pupils aged 3-19 years located in Haverfordwest, Pembrokeshire with pupils taught through the medium of English.
 We also have two satellite centres: Y Porth based at Ysgol y Preseli in Crymych where pupils are taught through the medium of Welsh and at Haverfordwest High VC School which is English medium.
 We provide excellent learning opportunities and services for our pupils who have a range of abilities and needs including moderate, severe, profound and multiple additional needs, autism spectrum condition and pupils with social, emotional and behavioural needs.
-We celebrate every pupil’s individuality, personalise the curriculum to meet their needs and support and celebrate every success
+Portfield follows Trauma Informed Schools practice and our work is based on personalised care, trust, and empathy.
+We celebrate every pupil’s individuality, personalise the curriculum to meet their needs and support and celebrate every success.

 A Learning Resource Centre (LRC) is a classroom based within a mainstream school providing education for pupils with complex needs.
 LRCs have been set up to provide pupils with a broad and balanced curriculum that is highly differentiated in order to support them in achieving their full potential.
 LRCs are attached to mainstream schools giving pupils the opportunity to be part of mainstream activities and lessons and to socialise with their peers whilst their individual needs are supported and met.

 There are currently 8 primary and 3 Secondary LRCs across Pembrokeshire.